GoogleChrome/web.dev/src/site/content/en/blog/coop-coep/index.md

 Before fully enabling COEP, you can do a dry run by using the `Cross-Origin-Embedder-Policy-Report-Only` header to examine whether the policy actually works.
 You will receive reports without blocking embedded content.
-Recursively apply this to all documents. for information on Report-Only HTTP header, see [Observe issues using the Reporting API](#observe-issues-using-the-reporting-api).
+Recursively apply this to all documents.
+For information on the Report-Only HTTP header, see [Observe issues using the Reporting API](#observe-issues-using-the-reporting-api).